 In partnership with the Digital Scholarship Service, we support the use of the Library’s Data Foundry and work together on training initiatives.
 We also collaborate with the Library on projects on a regular basis, most recently on a creative project to 3-D scan and then render parts of the library building hidden under their public reading rooms on George IV Bridge.

-Dr Jen Ross, who leads our Digital Cultural Heritage Cluster, and Melissa Terras have a PhD project in partnership with the National Galleries of Scotland.
-“Unlike a version: the lives of digitised artworks”will explore the meanings and movements of digitised artworks in the context of NGS’ collections.
+Dr Jen Ross, who leads our Digital Cultural Heritage cluster, and Melissa Terras are supervising a PhD project in partnership with the National Galleries of Scotland, titled “Unlike a Version: The lives of digitised artworks”.
+CDCS PhD affiliate Eleanor Capaldi is undertaking the project, exploring the meanings and movements of digitised artworks in the context of NGS’ collections.

 Dr Lachlan Urquhart is Co-I on an ESRC-AHRC-funded project in partnership with the Network.
 ‘Emotional AI in Commerce, Civic Life and Security In Japan and the UK’ will explore governance of affective computing in different contexts of everyday life.